johnmarinelli/johnmarinelli.github.io/_posts/2016-01-24-laziness-in-clojure.md

 ```

 I understood the core concept; if an object isn't going to be used later, don't bother wasting cycles creating said object.
 Clojure is considered 'partially lazy' - unlike, for instance, Haskell, Clojure only implements lazy evaulation for the majority of its sequence operations, where Haskell covers the whole spectrum.

+> ### If an object isn't going to be used later, don't bother wasting cycles creating said object.

 The largest pro of lazy evaluation is the performance implications.
 Suppose we have a function that randomly generates 10 widgets, and we create 1,000 "objects" that make use of this function.
 With eager evaluation, this turns out to be 10,000 widgets, which could be expensive.
 With lazy evaluation, those 10 widgets *won't be evaluated until inspection*.
 For example, until I say `(filter #(+ %1 1) (get object :widgets))`, the `object`'s widgets *do not exist*.
 Pretty sweet.